afshyna/networking-projects/vpn-ipsec-site-to-site-CiscoIOS-gns3/README.md

 *strongSwan equivalent of IPsec settings:
 `esp=aes256-sha256`*

+<h3> ⚙️ Configuration Details (R1 & R2) </h3>

+Each VPN gateway has been configured to establish the tunnel securely.
+Below are the configuration files associated with each router:

+[Router R1 Configuration (Gateway A)](config/R1.txt): ISAKMP, Transform-Set, and Crypto-Map settings.

+[Router R2 Configuration (Gateway B)](config/R2.txt): Mirror of the R1 configuration with reversed access policies.

 <h1> Configuration Steps on Cisco IOS </h1>

 <h3>Step 1: Configuring the IKE Phase 1 Policy (ISAKMP) </h3>